Domestic Abuse outreach support worker

 Craft a Compelling Cover Letter: Write a cover letter that reflects your passion for supporting women and children affected by domestic violence.
 Share personal experiences or motivations that drive you to apply for this role, and explain how you can contribute to BSWA's mission.

 Highlight Relevant Experience: In your CV, emphasise any previous experience in social work, community support, or related fields.
-Include specific examples of how you've supported individuals in crisis situations or worked within the criminal justice system.
+Include specific examples of how you've helped individuals in challenging situations, particularly in relation to domestic abuse or violence against women.

 How to prepare for a job interview at Birmingham and Solihull Women's Aid